Joud73/Imagine-Tales/README.md

-# StoryBuilder: Ignite Creativity in Children
+# ImagineTales: Ignite Creativity in Children
-Welcome to StoryBuilder, an innovative platform designed to spark creativity and enhance reading comprehension in children.
+Welcome to ImagineTales, an innovative project designed to spark creativity and enhance reading comprehension in children.
 Powered by the ChatGPT API and built with Streamlit, StoryBuilder offers a unique and interactive way for children to craft their own stories by making simple choices, encouraging them to dive into the realms of their imagination.

 # Features